 While many people head away for winter, if a van is stored where it could freeze then it’s recommended the water is drained from the hot water service.
-If this is not done, check the anode pre and post travel, including draining the tank and replacing any stale water in the system.
+If this is not done, check the anode pre- and post-travel, including draining the tank and replacing any stale water in the system.

 Make sure everything electrical is working properly including lights and major appliances and repair anything that needs it.
 Switch the van off at the main power switch to ensure all power is shut down.

 Today’s modern electrical systems are pretty clever, which makes storing a van easier, although keeping the batteries charged will depend on where the van is stored and what’s available to charge them.
 Disconnecting batteries either mechanically or physically is the safest solution although the battery will still discharge slowly over time.
 If the van is stored at a site where there is no way to charge the battery, it’s best to remove and take them home where the charge can be maintained correctly.

 Chris McClellan, Director of Enerdrive, explained that lithium technology is expanding but the same rules apply with regard to keeping batteries charged correctly.
 The big difference with lithium is that if you murder the battery by allowing it to go flat, it’s going to cost a lot more to replace so a 240V or solar system set up correctly is a good way to go.
 Remember, a van stored in a garage or undercover may get light on a solar panel but if it’s not direct sunlight it may take more power to operate the system than it’s receiving, which will still lead to a flat battery.

 There are many options for storing vans.
 The best one is undercover in a garage or shed where it’s not in direct sunlight and there’s power to keep things charged.
 The next best is under a carport where extra protection may be required to ensure the van stays in top shape.
 The last and least desirable is out in the open.

 In the past, people would jack up a van and rest it on chocks to avoid flat spots on tyres which made life hard if you wanted to get away in a hurry.
 These days the recommendation is to park the van on a flat surface and pump the tyres up to the max tyre pressure to avoid flat spots.
 Don’t forget to drop the tyre pressures down before heading out again.
 Tyres should be covered to prevent UV damage.
 A board or heavy waterproof sheet can be used for this.

-Caravan covers are a popular storage accessory, but they need to be secured properly to avoid them flapping around and causing damage to the body.
-If a cover isn’t used then a bucket can cover the hitch and wiring plugs from the weather.
+Caravan covers are a popular storage accessory, but they need to be secured properly to avoid them flapping around and causing damage to the caravan body.
+If a cover isn’t used then a bucket can protect the hitch and wiring plugs from the weather.
 The gas bottles and regulator also need to be covered with a secured tarp.

 Gas or diesel heaters will have a vent to the exterior of the van.
 Ensure these covers are closed and sealed properly.
 If there is a van-mounted generator then cover the exhaust with a bag or similar to prevent wasps and bugs getting in.